Atmospheric Rivers Quick Links Collection

 Additional images are available for days 3-6 and for 6 hour intervals for days 1-3 at the California Nevada River Forecast Center page.

-Excessive Rainfall Outlook (Flash Flooding Potential)
+Excessive Rainfall & Flooding Hazards

 In the Excessive Rainfall Outlooks, the Weather Prediction Center (WPC) forecasts the probability that rainfall will exceed flash flood guidance (FFG) within 40 kilometers (25 miles) of a point.